waawaa/waawaa.github.io/_posts/2022-05-30-shellcode-iat-parsing_part-1.md

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/2022_05_30-shellcode-part-1/windbg_get_peb.png)

-After that, having the base address of the image, we will parse **_IMAGE_DOS_HEADER** But before going on, let's keep the address of the ImageBase in a temporary register of WinDBG
+Having the base address of the image, we will parse **_IMAGE_DOS_HEADER** But before going on, let's keep the address of the ImageBase in a temporary register of WinDBG

 ```c
 r @$t0 = poi(poi(fs:[0x30])+0x008)
 ```

-This will be used later to calculate other addresses that are relative to the imageBase direction, using this we don't need to hardcode addresses and this technique is scalable to other binaries.
+This will be used later to calculate other addresses that are relative to the imageBase direction.
+Using this we don't need to hardcode addresses and this technique is scalable to other binaries.

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/2022_05_30-shellcode-part-1/windbg_get_dos_header_from_TEB.png)

-Having this, we can calculate the offset to _IMAGE_NT_HEADERS, using the position 0x30 of _IMAGE_DOS_HEADER, which stores an offset to _IMAGE_NT_HEADERS and adding that offset to our temporary register
+Now we can calculate the offset to _IMAGE_NT_HEADERS, using the position 0x30 of _IMAGE_DOS_HEADER, which stores an offset to _IMAGE_NT_HEADERS and adding the offset to our temporary register

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/2022_05_30-shellcode-part-1/windbg_get_nt_header.png)

-Once we have this pointer stored, we just need to access _IMAGE_OPTIONAL_HEADER->DirectoryEntry, to get the address of _IMAGE_OPTIONAL_HEADER we use _IMAGE_NT_HEADERS->OptionalHeader which is stored in _IMAGE_NT_HEADERS+0x030
+Consequently, we will access _IMAGE_OPTIONAL_HEADER->DirectoryEntry, to get the address of _IMAGE_OPTIONAL_HEADER.
+We use _IMAGE_NT_HEADERS->OptionalHeader which is stored in _IMAGE_NT_HEADERS+0x030

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/2022_05_30-shellcode-part-1/windbg_get_optional_header.png)

-And to finish we just need to get the address of the DataDirectory array, which has in the position 1 (DataDirectory[1]) the address of _IMAGE_IMPORT_DESCRIPTOR.
+And to finish, we just need to get the address of the DataDirectory array, which has in the position 1 (DataDirectory[1]) the address of _IMAGE_IMPORT_DESCRIPTOR.

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/2022_05_30-shellcode-part-1/windbg_get_directoryentry_header.png)

-To clarify, we must say that to access _IMAGE_IMPORT_DESCRIPTOR we have to access the position 1 of DataDirectory, this array is a structure described as follows.
+To clarify, we must say that to access _IMAGE_IMPORT_DESCRIPTOR we shall access the position 1 of DataDirectory, this array is a structure described as follows.

 ```c
 0:000> dt _IMAGE_DATA_DIRECTORY